Unraveling the Complexity of Memory in RL Agents: an Approach for Classification and Evaluation: Appendix -- Meta Reinforcement Learning

 Meta-RL is characterized by the principle of ``\textit{learning to learn}'', where agents are trained not only to excel at specific tasks but also to generalize their knowledge and rapidly adjust to new tasks with minimal additional training.
 This adaptability is achieved through a structured approach that involves mapping data collected from various tasks to policies that guide the agent's behavior.

 Meta-RL algorithm is a function $f_\theta$ parameterized with \textit{meta-parameters} that maps the data $\mathcal{D}$, obtained during the process of training of RL agent in MDPs (tasks) $\mathcal{M}_i \sim p(\mathcal{M})$, to a policy $\pi_{\phi}: \phi = f_\theta(\mathcal{D})$.
 The process of learning the function $f$ is typically referred to as the \textit{outer-loop}, while the resulting function f is called the \textit{inner-loop}.
 In this context, the parameters $\theta$ are associated with the outer-loop, while the parameters $\phi$ are associated with the inner-loop.
 Meta-training proceeds by sampling a task from the task distribution, running the inner-loop on it, and optimizing the inner-loop to improve the policies it produces.
 The interaction of the inner-loop with the task, during which the adaptation happens, is called a \textit{lifetime} or a \textit{trial}.
 In Meta-RL, it is common for $\mathcal{S}$ and $\mathcal{A}$ to be shared between all of the tasks and the tasks to only differ in the reward $\mathcal{R}(s, a)$ function, the dynamics $\mathcal{P}(s^{'} \mid s, a)$, and initial state distributions $P_0(s_0)$~\citep{beck2024surveymetareinforcementlearning}.
-The formal definition of Meta-RL framework is presented in Definition~\ref{def:meta_rl}.